UCITS ETFs — Ireland's Structural Advantage

 What is UCITS?

-UCITS funds are the dominant type of regulated fund sold to retail investors across the EU.
-If you see an ETF with "UCITS" in its name — like the iShares Core MSCI World UCITS ETF — it means the fund complies with this EU framework and can be sold legally to investors across all EU member states.
+UCITS funds are the dominant regulated fund vehicle for retail investors across the EU.
+An ETF with "UCITS" in its name—such as the iShares Core MSCI World UCITS ETF—is fully compliant with this framework and legally passported for cross-border distribution.

 Why is Dublin the global ETF capital?